 If the theme doesn't need any code customization, then leave the theme as a free trial.
 Your client doesn't need to pay for the theme until they want to publish it (or if they want to customize its code).
 They can do this after you transfer the development store.

-Activate a frozen development store
+Activate a paused store

-When a store is frozen, it is in a suspended state that requires billing information to be entered by the store owner.
+When a store is paused, it is in a suspended state that requires billing information to be entered by the store owner.
 To allow access to the store, the store owner must log in and provide current billing information so that the store can move over to a live subscription plan.

 As soon as the store owner enters billing information, you will be able to log in using your account credentials for that store, with full access to edit and further develop the store.